SemGuS-git/semgus-git.github.io/language.md

 Note that these annotations are strictly optional, and only serve to assist certain solvers that may be able to make use of them.

-#### Synthesis Objective
+#### Synthesis Objective Specification

 The `synth-fun` command gives a name to a term to be synthesized and specifies its term type.
-Note that the solution to a SemGuS problem is a term and not a function, as imperative semantics must be supported.
+This is the equivalent of the `synth-fun` command in the SyGuS specification language.

 ```lisp
 (synth-fun max2 () E) ; Synthesize a term max2 of term type E
 ```

-This is equivalent to the `synth-fun` command from the SyGuS specification language.

-#### Constraints

 Constraints are specified as predicates over the semantic relations of the grammar.
 Multiple constraints can be asserted by multiple invocations of the `constraint` command.
 By asserting that `E.Sem` holds for